chaaz/versio/README.md

 - Based on the old versions, current version, and intervening conventional commits, Versio will update your projects' version numbers.
-- Versio will commit and push the updated manifest files, and update `versio-prev` tag.
+- Versio will commit and push the updated manifest files, and update the `versio-prev` tag.
 - Versio can also create or update per-project version tags.
 - Versio can generate or update a changelog based on the pull requests